flensrocker/discriminated-unions/README.md

 This has two advantages.

 First we don't have to remember magic numbers, when we define a field (ignoring the `enum` definition for now).
-And second, when we get some object from an API, which should represent a field, and we log that to the console or inspect on the network tab, we see the value `TEXT` right there.
+And second, when we get some object from an API, which should represent a field, and we log that to the console or inspect on the network tab, we see the value `"TEXT"` right there.
 We don't have to remember the meaning behind the number `0` in our data.
 Hm, only one advantage - we don't have to remember the meaing of magic numbers. 🤷